robertkrimen/otto/README.md

 Export will attempt to convert the value to a Go representation and return it via an interface{} kind.

-Export returns an error, but it will always be nil.
-It is present for backwards compatibility.
+Export returns an error, which will always be nil.
+It is included for backwards compatibility.

 If a reasonable conversion is not possible, then the original value is returned.